Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning

 Based on grid searches shown in Figure~\ref{fig:7_proj_grid_a}~\&~\ref{fig:7_proj_grid_b} we chose to project 24 activation PCs and 36 gradient PCs.
 Performance plateaus for values between 12 and 48 (for both), making precise tuning unnecessary in this range.
 Removing the first few activation PCs is crucial.

-\paragraph{Collapse implementation} We calculate PCs for each trained MLP module, both for their incoming activations and for their module output gradients incoming during backpropagation.
-Normally these activations and module output gradients would be Einstein summed to calculate the weight updates.
-But we discard this default weight update and instead first collapse PCs and only then calculate the update.
-PCs drift over time, so it helps to recompute them during unlearning -- we do it after each epoch, but it can be rarer.
-PCs can be computed over any dataset, but we have found it works best to simply compute them on the unlearning corpus itself.
-This luckily makes the algorithm much more efficient, because we can reuse forward and backward passes for unlearning and for fetching activations and gradients.
-See Algorithm~\ref{alg:cir} for the pseudocode.
+\paragraph{Collapse implementation} For each trained MLP module, we compute principal components (PCs) of its incoming activations and of the module-output gradients produced during backpropagation.
+Then, rather than using the usual update (activations × gradients), we first collapse the previously identified PCs, then compute the final weight update from the collapsed activations and gradients.
+PCs drift over time, so we recompute them periodically after every unlearning epoch.
+PCs may be estimated on any dataset, but we find best results when computing them on the unlearning corpus itself.
+This also makes the algorithm much more efficient, because we can reuse forward and backward passes for unlearning and for fetching activations and gradients.

 We only intervene on MLPs, since this is where the model's knowledge is stored \citep{nanda2023factfinding}.
 Also, collapsing representations on attention modules would be complex and specific to the model implementation.